RamaRagu/RamaRagu/README.md

 ## Hi there 👋 I'm Rama Raguram
 - 🌱 I’m currently doing BSc.Computer Science degree
-- 👯 I’m looking to collaborate on ML/AI
+- 👯 I’m looking to collaborate on FULL STACK
 - 🤔 I’m looking for help with Placements
 - 💬 Ask me about Tech
 - 📫 How to reach me :